 Environmental Services Program

-Some of the tests commonly used by ESP include: the 90% Basic Test, the SOLO Test for toxicity screening, QC tests using a phenol or zinc sulfate standard, and the Basic Solid Phase Test.
-Results are typically reported as Effective Concentration/50 (EC/50), which means the concentration of a sample that causes a 50% reduction in bacterial light output.
+Some of the tests commonly used by staff include: the 90 percent Basic Test, the SOLO Test for toxicity screening, QC tests using a phenol or zinc sulfate standard, and the Basic Solid Phase Test.
+Results are typically reported as Effective Concentration/50 (EC/50), which means the concentration of a sample that causes a 50 percent reduction in bacterial light output.